Hidden Truths: Most Martial Artists Can’t Fight

 He said that they would be made to look foolish in an altercation with an aggressive attacker, specifically an aggressive, untrained person.
 It was a true or false poll type.
 Here’s what the poll revealed:

 - 57% answered true.
 That an aggressive, untrained person would make most of the average martial artist look foolish in an altercation.

 - 43% marked false.

-- 656 people wrote, “it depends, this poll is not nuanced enough because there are levels, what do you mean by martial arts, how do you define martial artists, are we including all the kids in the daycare style Taekwondo classes because if so then definitely but if we’re only including combat sports athletes at high levels then that’s a different thing entirely”.
+- 656 people wrote, “It depends, this poll is not nuanced enough because there are levels, what do you mean by martial arts, how do you define martial artists, are we including all the kids in the daycare style Taekwondo classes if so then definitely but if we’re only including combat sports athletes at high levels then that’s a different thing entirely”.